rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 ## Observation 1 : No Single Archetype

-  *"First observation on leadership is that there's not a single archetype.
-Anyone can be a great leader, but in order to do so, you have to be yourself"*
+  **"*First observation on leadership is that there's not a single archetype.
+Anyone can be a great leader, but in order to do so, you have to be yourself*"**

 There's no single archetype for a great leader.
 There is no single leadership persona, like a way you had to be, a way you had to act in order to be a great leader to be followed by people.